ethereum/consensus-specs/specs/beacon-chain.md

 ### PoW chain registration contract

-The initial deployment phases of Ethereum 2.0 are implemented without consensus changes to the PoW chain.
+The initial deployment phases of Ethereum Serenity are implemented without consensus changes to the PoW chain.
 A registration contract is added to the PoW chain to deposit ETH.
 This contract has a `registration` function which takes as arguments `pubkey`, `withdrawal_shard`, `withdrawal_address`, `randao_commitment` as defined in a `ValidatorRecord` below.
 A BLS `proof_of_possession` of types `bytes` is given as a final argument.

 The registration contract emits a log with the various arguments for consumption by the beacon chain.
 It does not do validation, pushing the registration logic to the beacon chain.
 In particular, the proof of possession (based on the BLS12-381 curve) is not verified by the registration contract.